Reasons to Use Video Marketing

-Wait and see how many people will come to you because they saw that someone else was happy with you.
+You may be surprising how many new clients seek you out because they saw that someone else was happy (and got results!) with your work.

-In addition, users who are always on their devices tend to be very interconnected with social media, so having videos on your site also increases the likelihood that that content will be shared and seen by more people.
+In addition, people are always on their phones and also tend to be very connected on various social media channels, so having videos on your site also increases the likelihood that your content will be shared and seen by more people.

-As a writer, my teachers and professors always emphasized the power of showing over telling.
+As a writer, my teachers and professors always emphasized how you should “show, don’t tell.”
 I guess that college education wasn’t a total waste, because they were right, show>tell applies to digital marketing too!
 It’s always more powerful to show how your product works and how it can change people’s lives.
 Showing paints a picture, provides proof, gives confidence.
 Showing makes it real for the viewer; it allows them to imagine themselves behind the wheel racing toward a better future, leaving their problems in the dust—or in an exploding inferno, depending on how fed up they are. 😉

-A solid place to start is with product videos and/or explainer videos.
+A solid place to start is with product videos or explainer videos.
 These are great resources for your users to get to know your product and how it works.
-You can include a product video right on your homepage to showcase your its most important features.
+You can include a product video right on your homepage to showcase its most important features.

-Facebook allows you to create live videos, which give you a great opportunity to show yourself in a human light.
+Facebook allows you to create live videos and reels, which give you a great opportunity to show yourself in a human light.
 That kind of authenticity is invaluable and will help you form a deeper connection with your tribe.
-Live Facebook videos are well-suited to Q&A’s, quick how-to’s, or even your musings on a topic (still showing your know-how of course).
+Live Facebook videos are well-suited to Q&A’s, quick how-to’s, or even your musings on a topic (showing your know-how of course).